jacksleight/statamic-miniset/README.md

 <!-- /statamic:hide -->

-Miniset allows you to create compact sets of fields that either combine into a single string of utility classes, or can store an array of simple option values.
+Miniset allows you to create compact sets of fields that either combine into a string of classes, or store an array of simple values.

 Miniset includes the following components:

+* **Miniset**
+  A general purpose fieldtype for creating a compact set of fields.
 * **Miniset Classes**
-  A class specific fieldtype for creating a compact set of fields that combine into a single string of utility classes, including variant options.
+  A class specific fieldtype for creating a compact set of fields that combine into a string of classes, including variant options.
 Works great with Tailwind CSS.
-* **Miniset Options**
-  A general purpose fieldtype for creating a compact set of option fields.

 ## Installation